Xycone/iOrganise/README.md

 13. Make sure Docker Desktop is up to date and reboot Windows.

 ## Running the application ▶️
-Follow the instructions to start WhisperUI and WhisperAPI:
+Follow the instructions to start iOrganiseUI and iOrganiseAPI:
-### Starting WhisperUI frontend:
+### Starting iOrganiseUI frontend:
 1. Make sure NodeJS is properly installed
 2. Open the terminal or command prompt.
 3. Navigate to the iOrganiseUI directory: